bfahrenfort/quartz/content/Atomic/gen-ai.md

 ## Further Reading
 - Read about [[Essays/normative-ai|why]] copyright law should be enforced against AI in its dedicated essay.
 - If you're *really* interested in the math behind an LLM (like I am, haha), [here's a great introduction to the plumbing of a transformer model](https://santhoshkolloju.github.io/transformers/).
+	- And mathematically, it's a bad architecture for incremental performance in its use case because it is incapable of correlating text understanding.
+[Token Embeddings Violate the Manifold Hypothesis](https://arxiv.org/abs/2504.01002)
 - [Pivot to AI](https://pivot-to-ai.com/) is a hilariously snarky newsletter (and RSS feed!) that lampoons AI and particularly AI hype for what it is.
 - Read about the problems that generative AI is causing at the [Distributed AI Research Institute](https://www.dair-institute.org/).
 - These findings are discussed elsewhere in the AI pages, but [USCO Guidance Part 1](https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-1-Digital-Replicas-Report.pdf) and [USCO Guidance Part 2](https://www.copyright.gov/ai/Copyright-and-Artificial-Intelligence-Part-2-Copyrightability-Report.pdf) are generally good resources.
 My reservations which I question about the documents themselves are in [[Misc/usco-guidance|USCO Guidance]].